-Due to COVID-19, all concerts in the Fall of 2020 will be livestreamed on Facebook and YouTube.
-If we are able to accommodate small audiences in the Fall, we will mention that on this page.
+Due to COVID-19, all concerts will be livestreamed on Facebook and YouTube.
+As soon as we are able to accommodate small audiences, we will mention that on this page.

 Please check back here before each concert for updates.